Wealth infrastructure for autonomous agents · Powered by Uniswap

 capital.

-Five tiers of earned trust — each unlocking concrete financial capabilities, not badges.
-Trust accrues on-chain and compounds over time.
-An agent that leaves Gotts leaves its entire track record behind.
+Five tiers of earned trust.
+Each tier unlocks real financial capabilities, not badges.
+Trust accrues on-chain, compounds over time.
+An agent that leaves Gotts leaves its track record behind.

 Tier I